“Little hands and big hearts can do wonderful things.”

 Children learn through doing.
 Children learn through sensory like water and paint.

-Art is an imppicture7ortant part of a child’s world.
+Art is an important part of a child’s world.
 Not only is art a way for children to express themselves, but it also helps them develop their fine-motor skills.
 Learning how to mix two colors to create another color is magic to them.
 As adults, we are product driven and often overlook the small things.
 Whereas, children are working to develop themselves and so the process is more important than the final product.

 What children learn: When art is approached as a process, not a project, the child learns that he/she is limited only by his/her imagination.
 As everyday objects are transformed into things such as imaginary bugs, sculptures or books, the child discovers that a world of play can be created.
 Using materials in an art project reinforces and expands on the information a child has already learned in other contexts.
 Fine-motor skills are developed through art activities.
 Small-muscle control is needed in order to manipulate clay, cut with scissors, paint with a brush, and color with markers or crayons.
 Creating these “masterpieces” builds a child’s self-esteem.
 The finished product, on display on the refrigerator, validates a child’s sense of worth.
 This provides another opportunity for a child to say “I can do it!”